 Whatever your situation is, here’s a list of the best cheap email marketing services that don’t require you to compromise on features.
 In fact, many of the tools on our list offer a wide range of advanced features, including automations, segmentation, and beautiful landing pages, as you’ll see in a minute.

-We’ve listed 12 of the cheapest email marketing software from cheapest to most expensive (based on a list of 1,000 subscribers).
+We’ve listed 13 of the best affordable email marketing software from cheapest to most expensive (based on a list of 1,000 subscribers).
 Each affordable email marketing tool has a monthly plan that’s budget-friendly and will support you as your business grows.

 We’ve included a list of the features you get on each of the cheapest email marketing service plans, plus an idea of who the tool is best suited to so you can find the best marketing automation tool for your needs.

-Here’s our guide to the cheapest email marketing software.
+Here’s our guide to the cheapest email marketing platforms.

 If you’re looking for a tool to send simple newsletters to your audience, Maildroppa is an inexpensive option.
 The downside is you’re not able to send HTML-designed emails – Maildroppa only allows for rich text emails, with basic text formatting and images (similar to Google Docs or Microsoft Word).
 However, it does include comprehensive reporting, campaign customization, pre-made signup forms, and advanced filtering and scheduling options.